Riverside School believes strongly in environmental issues.

 Riverside School’s Eco-School journey.

-Our journey towards becoming a Green Flag Eco-School began in 2007, 9 years later we have just been awarded our 4th flag.
+Our journey towards becoming a Green Flag Eco-School began in 2007, 14 years later we were awarded our 6th flag.
 This achievement has taken hard work and dedication from both children and staff.
 We have found a model which fits our school and of course now children who began in nursery have gone through school to year 6 with the daily sustainable ethos of the school.
 Along the way we have had huge support from ‘Powerdown Pete’ who has spent days with us and inspired new cohorts of children coming through Riverside.

 In 2009 we were lucky enough to be chosen from 9 Green flag schools in the UK to go to Kew Gardens to meet with the then Minister for Food, Farming and the Environment.
 We were given a theme to present on the day – water, coming from Tadcaster this was not an easy topic to cover!
 We were also helped along the way by Yorkshire Water who ran a project called Five Green Fingers, they sent a team to build us raised beds and an allotment which has been used to grow vegetables every year since.
 We also won a solar panelled greenhouse in a competition run by Npower.